bpsimusic/ExploreSF/README.md

 I had never tested an API before, so I was excited to try something new.
 I used Jest and Enzyme to test my List Component and SearchBar component.

 To mock an external API, I had to create a folder "__mocks__", create a file (google.js), and call jest.genMockFromModule.
-The file (google.js) serves as my fake module, and anytime I used the Google API in my React Components, I had to create mock implementations.
+The file (google.js) served as my fake module, and anytime I used the Google API in my React Components, I had to use my mock implementations in my tests.

 ```javascript
 //search_bar.jsx